CopyNE: Better Contextual ASR by Copying Named Entities: Experiments

-\paragraph{Experimental Settings.} The parameter setting in our work is the same as that in most previous ASR works, and the detailed descriptions can be found in \S \ref{app:para}.
-To ensure a fair comparison with prior works, we carefully reproduced the CLAS \cite{pundak-2018-clas} and CBA \cite{zhang-2022-cba} using the same structure as our model, including the same audio encoder, decoder, and contextual encoder, among others.
-Moreover, to verify the effectiveness of our approach on pre-trained large models, we conducted experiments on Whisper \cite{radford-2022-whisper}.
+\paragraph{Parameter Setting.} The parameter setting in our work is the same as that in most previous works, and the detailed descriptions can be found in \S \ref{app:para}.
+To ensure a fair comparison with prior works, we carefully reproduced the CLAS \cite{pundak-2018-clas} and CBA \cite{zhang-2022-cba}.
+Moreover, to verify the effectiveness of our approach on pre-trained large models, we also conducted experiments on OpenAI Whisper \cite{radford-2022-whisper}.
 Specifically, we use the Whisper model as our transformer encoder and decoder.
+We choose seeds randomly to run models for 3 times and report the average results.